0GuguH9/HelerisFW/coding_style.md

     uint8_t a; // The alpha of color.
 0 is transparent and 255 is opaque } HRSColor;
 ```

-Note:
-- Structures (with enum exception) that have an associated name must always be one with typedef.
-The associated name with enuns is just for better identification for what it is.

 ### Variables identifiers